zkxs/jinx/README.md

   - For extremely simple setup, you can set a wildcard role granted for all of your products.
   - For fine-grained setup, you can configure different role grants for different versions of the same products.
   - No limit on number of linked products or roles.
 (Some similar bots support a maximum of 25 products due to a certain Discord limitation).
+- Multiple Jinxxy stores per Discord server
+  - Want to share a single Discord server with your partner?
+Jinx supports it!
+  - Linking multiple Discord servers to a single store also works

 If you have suggestions, feedback, or bug reports please let us know [here on GitHub][issues] or [in our Discord][discord].